beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Many people have no symptoms or complications, and do not need any active treatment.
-Your doctor may recommend regular follow-up appointments to check on your varicocele.
+Many people with a varicocele have no symptoms or complications, so do not need any treatment.
+Your doctor may recommend follow-up appointments each year to check your varicocele.

-Other options use tiny metal coils or chemicals to treat the veins that are causing the problem.
-They are inserted through a tiny cut made in the skin, often in your groin.
-These procedures are usually done under local anaesthetic and sedation.
-Recovery is usually quick.
+This is a keyhole surgery that uses tiny metal coils or chemicals to block the enlarged veins.
+These are inserted through a tiny cut made in the skin, often in your groin.
+It's usually done under local anaesthetic and most people recover after a few days.

 A varicocele can cause complications, including: